Akshay1675/telegram_clone/README.md

 # React Telegram Clone

 ## Description
-This project is a replica of the Telegram messaging application built using ReactJS and TailwindCSS.
+This project is a replica of the Telegram messaging application built using ReactJS, Redux toolkit and TailwindCSS.
 It includes both desktop and mobile views

 Live Project Link - https://telegram-livid-mu.vercel.app/